-The Music Department is a lively and buoyant part of the school and, with over 40 performing opportunities every year, a very busy one.
+The Music Department is a lively and buoyant part of the school and with over 40 performing opportunities every year, a very busy one.

-Enthusing and inspiring our pupils through music, multiple performances range from regular Lunchtime Soloist Concerts to our flagship event: Cabaret.
+The school hosts termly music examinations for the ABRSM, Trinity, Trinity Rock & Pop & the Royal Guitar Registry.
+Enthusing and inspiring our pupils through music, multiple performances range from regular Lunchtime Soloist Concerts and Evening Recitals to our flagship event: Cabaret.

 The music department is currently undergoing a programme of improvements.
 This will include updated music technology facilities.

-- String Quartet quintessentially english, they enjoy accompanying formal lunches and dinners
+- String Quartet: Quintessentially English, they enjoy accompanying formal lunches and dinners

-- Ukulele Orchestra huge fun for beginners and more experienced players: the Headmaster is a member!
+- Ukulele Orchestra: Huge fun for beginners and more experienced players: the Headmaster is a member!

 - Rock Band: Headbanging and feedback abound.
 Practise space available for any burgeoning bands.